Questions are mounting over the Breonna Taylor charges. Here’s what people want to know.

 But Sarpee is adamant now that officers identified themselves only in passing as he tried to leave the apartment directly above Taylor’s, Mullins said.
 Sarpee, 49, had arrived late that night to pick up his toddler from a babysitter, Mullins said, and stepped outside only to be told by an officer downstairs: “Police, get back inside.”

 Mullins acknowledged that various clashing stories may make his client appear unreliable and suggested that Sarpee was quoted out of context or that video was misleadingly spliced.
-He said Sarpee never indicated police announced themselves effectively.
+He said Sarpee never indicated that police announced themselves effectively.

 “If people want to construe [Sarpee’s comments] to mean that … the police did it loud enough that the people inside can hear, so be it,” Mullins said.
 “But that’s not his statement.”